tuwukee/jwt_sessions/README.md

 It's designed to be framework agnostic yet is easily integrable so Rails integration is also available out of the box.

-Core concept behind jwt_sessions is that each session is represented by a pair of tokens: access and refresh, and a session store used to handle CSRF checks and refresh token hijacking.
-Default token store is based on redis but you can freely implement your own store with whichever backend you prefer.
+Core concept behind jwt_sessions is that each session is represented by a pair of tokens: access and refresh, and a session store's used to handle CSRF checks and refresh token hijacking.
+Both tokens have configurable expiration times, but in general refresh token is supposed to have a longer lifespan than an access token.
+Access token is used to retrieve secured resources and refresh token is used to renew the access token once it's expired.
+Default token store is based on redis.

 All tokens are encoded and decoded by [ruby-jwt](https://github.com/jwt/ruby-jwt) gem, and its reserved claim names are supported as well as it's allowed to configure claim checks and cryptographic signing algorithms supported by it. jwt_sessions itself uses `ext` claim and `HS256` signing by default.

 ## Installation